SoftUni-Internal/interactive-content/EN/07-Test-Driven-Development/01-Test-Driven-Development.md

 - Test-driven development encourages us to develop simple, clean, and meaningful code

-- Developers have more time for designing the boundary cases that must be covered by these tests, compared to the traditional approach
+- Developers have more time for solving the corner cases that must be covered by these tests, compared to the traditional approach

-- TDD has higher test coverage of the code due to higher test density
+- TDD has higher coverage of the code because of tis higher test density

 [/slide]